Historical Fiction Gothic Fiction Romance Social Injustice Love vs. Lust Isolation Beauty and Ugliness

 Copyright info

-The Hunchback of Notre Dame by Victor Hugo is only thought to be free of copyright restrictions in the United States.
-It may still be under copyright in other countries.
-If you’re not located in the United States, you must check your local laws to verify that the contents of this ebook are free of copyright restrictions in the country you’re located in before downloading The Hunchback of Notre Dame in PDF or ePub.
+The Hunchback of Notre Dame by Victor Hugo is believed to be in the public domain in the United States only.
+It may still be copyrighted in other countries.
+If you are not in the United States, please check your local laws to ensure this eBook is in the public domain in your country before downloading The Hunchback of Notre Dame in PDF or ePub.

 Share this book